 You release a lot of your customer’s tension when you let them know that you know and understand how they feel.

-Bonus Resource: Here’s a great post from Psychology Today to help you how to handle an angry customer using empathy.
+Bonus Resource: Here’s a great post from Psychology Today to help you learn how to handle an angry customer using empathy.

 5 Ask (the Right) Questions

-Once you’ve calmed the situation down, it’s time to get to the bottom of what happened.
+Once you’ve calmed down the customer, it’s time to get to the bottom of what happened.

 You need to ask them why they became upset in the first place.
 Find ground zero.